 The acknowledger and the mother of the child must have been lawfully joined in marriage at the time when the child was begotten.
 It is essential to show that lawful marriage is possible between the acknowledger and the mother of child.
 And the child is not the fruit of an adulterous intercourse.

 Similarly, if it is definitely proved that no marriage took place between the parties, the issue will be illegitimate, and the acknowledgement will be ineffective.

 6. Person acknowledged should confirm acknowledgement

 The child, if adult, must confirm the acknowledgement.

 7. Competency of the Acknowledger

-The acknowledger must of competent to make a contract which means he must be major and of sound mind.
+The acknowledger must be competent to make a contract, which means he must be major and of sound mind.

 Acknowledgement produces all the legal effect of a natural paternity and vests in the child the right of inheriting from the acknowledger.

-In the the case of wife, which means the mother of acknowledged son, it has the effect of giving her the status of legal wife and hence the right of maintenance and inheritance.
+In the case of wife, which means the mother of an acknowledged son, it has the effect of giving her the status of legal wife and hence the right of maintenance and inheritance.

 1. Legitimacy of a Child under Indian Evidence Act